aleksanderbrymora/firebase-hooks-react/README.md

 ## TODO

 -    Main
      -    [ ] cache (maybe?)
           -    [ ] add caching for the responses from databases
           -    [ ] add a flag thats saying data is stale and its currently loading
      -    [ ] add provider element for hooks to utilise.
 The idea is to create a custom provider that has access to firebase functions wrapped with hooks, so the user has to only wrap his `<App/>` with provider, then hooks will be configured to consume that context.
 -    Firestore hooks
      -    [x] read all documents in the collection
      -    [ ] get document by id
 -    Auth hooks
      -    [ ] Login user
+     -    [ ] STRETCH GOAL: add support for Concurrent mode: when checking for user there is a time period where current user is being loaded in and there can be a burst of unloaded content shown to the user, which is ofc bad UX
      -    [ ] Add current user lookup function
      -    [ ] Sign up user
      -    [ ] Hooks for all signup methods
 -    Realtime DB hooks
 -    Storage hooks

 Stretch goals:

 -    Static type checking for queries by asking user to input his db structure
 -    Dynamic imports of for only needed firebase parts, ie only `import "firebase/firestore"` when actually using firestore

 ## Firestore